-Mass was said in Portchester from 1935 but a permanent building was not provided until 1954 when the present church was built as hall, with the intention that a permanent church would be built later.
+Mass was said in Portchester from 1935 but a permanent building was not provided until 1954 when the present church was built as a hall, with the intention that a permanent church would be built later.
 This never happened.
-Originally called Our Lady’s Chapel, the name was later changed.
+Originally called Our Lady’s Chapel, the dedication was later changed.

 Original Date: 1954